-Municipalities are directly under the administration of central government.
-They have the same political, economical and jurisdictional rights as a province.
+Municipalities are under the direct administration of the central government.
+They have the same economic and jurisdictional rights as a province.
 It is the highest level of classification of cities in China.
-These are not “cities” in usual sense of the term.
-It is administrative unit comprising, typically of a main central urban area.
-Under them there is a much larger surrounding rural area.
-They contain many smaller cities, districts, sub districts, towns and villages.
+These are not “cities” in the usual sense of the term.
+It is an administrative unit comprising, typically of a main central urban area.
+Under them, there is a much larger surrounding of rural areas.
+They contain many smaller cities, districts, sub-districts, towns, and villages.